mhs/t2-api/README.md

 authentication is completed, the API layer will redirect the user to that URL and included the token parameter mentioned above.

+[Note that an open issue](https://github.com/neo/t2-api/issues/14) is going to change a bit of how this works.

 # Contributing